Clones of pigmented words and realizations of special classes of monoids

 \subsubsection{Evaluation maps}

 If $\Clone$ is a clone, $\Clone$ is in particular a graded set and thus, a signature.
 Therefore, the free clone on $\Clone$ is a well-defined clone $\SetTerms(\Clone)$.
-The \Def{evaluation map} of $\Clone$ is the map
+The \Def{evaluation map} of $\Clone$ is the graded set morphism

 recursively defined, for any $n \geq 1$ and $i \in [n]$ by